DashWare alternative

 Is Overspeed better than DashWare?

-Overspeed is better for most creators today because it is actively developed, runs on any operating system in the browser, and exports a reusable, fully styled overlay.
+Overspeed is better for most creators today because it is actively developed, runs natively on Mac and Windows, and exports a reusable, fully styled overlay.
 DashWare remains a free, offline Windows tool but has not been updated since the GoPro acquisition.

 What is the difference between Overspeed and DashWare?

 DashWare is a Windows desktop app that renders a composited overlay video.
-Overspeed is a browser-based editor that exports a keyable overlay layer you composite in any editor, with full styling, reusable templates, and AI-built custom widgets.
+Overspeed is a modern Mac and Windows app that exports a keyable overlay layer you composite in any editor, with full styling, reusable templates, and AI-built custom widgets.

 Is Overspeed cheaper than DashWare?